Editor’s Note:This post has been updated with new content and links.

 But for them to get it, they would have to reply and let me know they wanted it.

 And then “ha HA!”
-I knew they were alive, and I could continue to my next step which was to show them what they were doing wrong inside their managed AdWords account.
+I knew they were alive, and I could continue to my next step.
+That was to show them what wasn’t being managed well in their Google Ads account.

 “If you ask for money, you get advice.
 If you ask for advice, you get money.”